ExplodingBanana/cratedasql/README.md

 Once againg, shit like `c = Crate().pack(q)` is accetable and `c` will be of the `Crate` class

-See actual code for advanced tips and tricks on rewriting the whole lib yourself.
+See actual code for advanced methods of decapitating oneself.